Promises and Secrets

 Defying "conventional" wisdom

 Rather than go through any kind of long proof here that others have already done, you can always search Google for the articles of your choice and justify what you already believe with the sentiments of another.
 Sentiments - not facts.
-Many authors have presented selected tidbits and built entire belief systems on them, persuading others by making claims that they either cannot verify or to which they will not present the contradictory facts.
+Many authors have presented selected tidbits and built entire belief systems on them, persuading others by making claims that they either cannot verify or to which they will not present, or even examine, the contradictory facts.

 As I said, rather than do that, I recommend the following list of articles for you to ponder.
 Notice that I did not say that these are the best or only articles on the subject.
 However, there is enough justification and reference material for each of these positions that you will have to decide whether or not you understand the issue well enough to continue.
 The first one listed has the most extensive historical perspective, but the rest are informative as well.

 Are you curious, or just argumentative?

 If you are really curious, rather than just trying to prove something, you will wonder about the statement in the article at Got Questions? that claims "Any unbiased document scholar will agree that the Bible has been remarkably well-preserved over the centuries."
 Do your own research and see if you are truly unbiased or if you just don't agree with the researchers.
 If you disagree, let us know what you find, along with your references and discoveries, not your own personal sentiment.
 We will be glad to print your opposing view.

 Another source of "truth"?

 As for the second section above, many, including my friend from the Bible study, follow the search for "inner peace" through an external philosophy described by another, self-proclaimed guide to peace with the world.
 One of the most common is Buddha and Buddhism.
 Again, you can find articles about the positive wonderfulness of Siddhartha Gautama (Buddha) and his philosophy origins 2500 years ago everywhere, as you can find about Christianity or even Islam.